plettj/SplitSecond/README.md

-# SplitSecond
+# Split Second | Invert the Flow of Time

-Now playable on CoolmathGames.com!
-In a world where time is non-linear, you take Jiffy the Dino through a maze of mind-bending un-reality to conquer unendingly complex enigmas!
+In a 3-dimensional pixel-art world, take Jiffy the Dino through a maze of mind-bending un-reality to conquer impossible puzzles!

+Play it now at [CoolmathGames.com](https://www.coolmathgames.com/0-split-second)!

+### Gameplay

+Control your movement through space and time using these controls.

+AWD/←↑→   --->   Run and Jump
+S/↓   --->   Create a Dino-Block
+E/space   --->   Swap the direction of time!

+### License

+Non-exclusively licensed to Coolmath Games LLC.
+2022